About the Brian C. Nevin Welcome Center

 The first floor of the Nevin Welcome Center includes a bright and airy two-story atrium and lobby.
 Here visitors will find interpretive exhibits about Cornell Plantations, a reception desk, fully accessible restrooms, a gift shop, and small café.

 To better serve Plantations’ education and outreach programs, the second floor, accessible by stairs and an elevator, includes a large, 100-seat multipurpose room, which can be divided to accommodate two classes or meetings at the same time.
 Additionally, there is a small conference room and kitchenette.
 For information on renting rooms in this facility, click here.

-Designed to qualify for LEED Gold (Leadership in Environmental Design) certification by the U.S. Green Building Council, the Welcome Center will advance the identity of Plantations as a “green garden” and promote its leadership role in environmental stewardship initiatives.
-To learn more, click here to view this panel on green building features which is displayed in the lobby.
+LEED Gold (Leadership in Environmental Design) certified by the U.S. Green Building Council, the Welcome Center will advance the identity of Plantations as a “green garden” and promote its leadership role in environmental stewardship initiatives.
+To learn more, click here to view a handout on green building features which is displayed in the lobby.

 Botanical Garden Improvements

 In concert with the construction of the Nevin Welcome Center, we also made significant improvements to the surrounding botanical garden.
 These improvements started with a new parking area and tour- bus drop off zone.
 The parking area and arrival plaza were partially constructed of Cornell Structural SoilTM, a special substrate design that allows better root penetration to encourage vigorous tree growth.
 The arrival plaza at the parking area is shaded by trees that will become part of our Urban Tree Collection.